Houston Child Support Lawyer

 Texas Child Support Guidelines

-Texas’ child support guidelines are the basis for calculating child support payments.
+In Texas, the child support guidelines are the basis for calculating child support payments.
 However, if both parents agree on a different arrangement, that agreement takes precedence over the guidelines, but must be approved by the family court judge.

-In many cases, our child support lawyer can get your agreement finalized without approval by a judge.
+In many cases, our child support lawyer in Houston can get your agreement finalized without approval by a judge.
 If there are unusual circumstances, such as a child with special needs, that is taken into account when determining the amount of support paid or received and the length of time child support is paid.

 Representing Payors & Payees in Houston Child Support Cases